 We did our homework – men’s magazines, looking at websites of classically stylish men’s clothing websites, observing what subtly stylish celebrities wore.

-2. Comfortable bootcut jeans in a semi-dark color - Confused?
+2. Comfortable bootcut jeans in a semi-dark color – Confused?
 So were we when looking for new jeans for my husband.
 What works with a tucked in shirt or a casual sweatshirt?
 What looks modern without being overly trendy?
-The best color is darker than stonewashed, but not a rinse color.
-Whiskering and fading at the thighs helps the jeans look modern and more expensive.
+The best color is darker than stonewashed.
 A traditional bootcut ends up being too tight on thicker men, and look awkward on tall slim men.
-Gap carries a style called “relaxed bootcut” that I have seen look great on tall men, short men, stocky men and slight men.
+Gap carries a style called “standard fit” that I have seen look great on tall men, short men, stocky men and slight men.
 It has the stylish cut, but the room in the thighs and rear so that they don’t look too cowboy or too hipster.

 3. A black merino v-neck sweater - A lightweight black merino sweater can look refined, elegant and even dressy.
 With a collared shirt and suiting trousers a man is ready for a party or dinner out.
 With a white tee and jeans or khakis, one is ready for a trip to mall or a business-casual office.
 The lightweight merino dresses up nicely and doesn’t get lumpy over collared shirts.

-4. Flat front tropical weight wool trousers in gray - Black is too severe, tan can look dated and cheap if not the right quality, brown and navy aren’t terribly versatile.
-A dark gray works all four seasons and compliments most other colors in a wardrobe.
+4. Flat front tropical weight wool trousers in gray – Black can be too severe, tan will look dated and cheap if not the right quality, brown and navy aren’t terribly versatile.
+Gray works all four seasons and compliments most other colors in a wardrobe.
 With a collared shirt, a blazer, a matching suit jacket, a sweater or even a polo, these pants will get much wear.
 Pleated pants may seem like a safe bet, but they add bulk to heavier men and look odd on slender figures.
 Pleats are passé, your best bet is to choose a flat front or no more than one or two pleats.

 Your pants should make a bit of a bend where the ankle meets the foot.
 Many men wear their pants either too long or too short.
 If pants are too long, it doesn’t cost too much to get them hemmed at the local dry cleaner’s.
 As for cuffs, they are optional for all but the very short – short men should stay away from cuffs because they cut the leg and make one look even shorter.